Tuition and Financial Aid

 You will be billed for tuition and fees prior to the beginning of each semester.
 Payments received by Washington University after the specified due date are subject to a late-payment fee.

 An interest-free payment plan spreads yearly tuition payments over 10, nine or eight months.
 The deadline to enroll is August 1.
 There is a yearly administrative fee.
 For details visit the Student Financial Services website.

 Students who receive company reimbursement, as well as those who receive other forms of financial aid, are responsible for payment of their tuition by the specified due date, at the beginning of each term.
 It may be necessary for you to apply for a loan or pay the cost out-of-pocket, until your federal loan and/or employer reimbursement funds become available.

 Financial aid comes from a variety of sources, including the federal government, and public and private sources.
-Your need for financial aid has no bearing on our admission decision; we evaluate your application without regard to financial need.
+Applicants are also encouraged to seek private scholarships.

 Additional websites for private scholarships: